Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **symfonyVersion** - The targeted Symfony version.
 See [below](#symfony-version).
 * **generateAccountApi** - A boolean specifying whether account panel integration should be generated or not.
 Default value is `true`.
 * **generateModerationPanel** - A boolean specifying whether a moderation panel should be generated or not.
 Requires at least one entity with a workflow including approval.
 Default value is `true`.
 * **generateExternalControllerAndFinder** - A boolean specifying whether a controller for external calls providing a generic finder component should be generated or not.
 Default value is `true`.
-Works only for entities containing either a [display action](#display-action) or at least one [upload field](#upload-field) supporting images.
+Works only for entities containing either a [detail action](#detail-action) or at least one [upload field](#upload-field) supporting images.
-* **generateRssTemplates** - A boolean specifying whether RSS view templates should be generated or not.
+* **generateRssTemplates** - A boolean specifying whether RSS index templates should be generated or not.
 Default value is `true`.

 ![Example for RSS feed](images/generator_output_feed_rss.png "Example for RSS feed")

-* **generateAtomTemplates** - A boolean specifying whether Atom view templates should be generated or not.
+* **generateAtomTemplates** - A boolean specifying whether Atom index templates should be generated or not.
 Default value is `true`.

 ![Example for Atom feed](images/generator_output_feed_atom.png "Example for Atom feed")

-* **generateCsvTemplates** - A boolean specifying whether CSV view templates should be generated or not.
+* **generateCsvTemplates** - A boolean specifying whether CSV index templates should be generated or not.
 Default value is `true`.
-* **generateXmlTemplates** - A boolean specifying whether XML display and view templates should be generated or not.
+* **generateXmlTemplates** - A boolean specifying whether XML index and detail templates should be generated or not.
 Default value is `true`.

 ![Example for XML output](images/generator_output_xml.png "Example for XML output")